 It is NU's educational mission to nurture competent professionals who are also critical thinkers, effective communicators, innovative problem solvers, lifelong learners, and ethical leaders.
-The university graduate attributes are as follows:
+The university graduate attributes: are as follows:

-- 1) Possess an in-depth and sophisticated understanding of their domain of study; - 2) Intellectually agile, curious, creative, and open-minded; - 3) Thoughtful decision-makers who know to involve others; - 4) Entrepreneurial, self-propelling and able to create new opportunities; - 5) Fluent and nuanced communicators across languages and cultures; - 6) Cultured and tolerant citizens of the world while being good citizens of their respective countries; - 7) Possess high personal integrity; and - 8) Prepared to take a leading role in the development of their country. - 2.5 Learning Outcomes of the Program
+- 1) Possess an in-depth and sophisticated understanding of their domain of study; - 2) Be intellectually agile, curious, creative, and open-minded; - 3) Be thoughtful decision-makers who know to involve others; - 4) Be entrepreneurial, self-propelling and able to create new opportunities; - 5) Be fluent and nuanced communicators across languages and cultures; - 6) Be cultured and tolerant citizens of the world while being good citizens of their respective countries; - 7) Possess high personal integrity; and - 8) Be prepared to take a leading role in the development of their country. - 2.5 Learning Outcomes of the Program

-On successful completion of the BEng (Hons) in Chemical and Materials Engineering program, students will be able to:
+On successful completion of the BEng (Hons) in Mechanical and Aerospace Engineering program, students will be able to:

-- 1. Identify, formulate, and solve complex engineering problems by applying principles of engineering, science, and mathematics. - 2.
-Apply the engineering design process to produce solutions that meet specified needs with consideration for public health and safety, and global, cultural, social, environmental, economic, and other factors as appropriate to the discipline. - 3.
-Develop and conduct appropriate experimentation, analyze and interpret data, and use engineering judgment to draw conclusions. - 4.
-Communicate effectively with a range of technical and public audiences to sell their ideas and products - Recognize ethical and professional responsibilities in engineering situations and make informed judgments, which must consider the impact of engineering solutions in global, economic, environmental, and societal contexts. - 6.
-Recognize the ongoing need to acquire new knowledge, to choose appropriate learning strategies, and to apply this knowledge. - 7.
-Function effectively as a member or leader of a team that establishes goals, plans tasks, meets deadlines, and creates a collaborative and inclusive environment.
+- 1. identify, formulate, and solve complex mechanical & aerospace engineering problems by applying principles of engineering, science, and mathematics, - develop innovative engineering design processes and solutions for mechanical and aerospace engineering products and systems that meet specified needs with consideration for public health and safety, and global, cultural, social, environmental, economic, and other factors as appropriate to the discipline, - 3. develop and conduct appropriate experimentation, analyze, and interpret data, and use engineering judgment to draw conclusions, - 4. communicate effectively with a range of audiences, demonstrating professional and ethical responsibility, - recognize ethical and professional responsibilities in engineering situations and make informed judgments, which must consider the impact of engineering solutions in global, economic, environmental, and societal contexts, - 6. recognize the ongoing need to acquire new knowledge, to choose appropriate learning strategies, and to apply this knowledge, - 7. function effectively as a member or leader of a team that establishes goals, plans tasks, meets deadlines, and creates a collaborative and inclusive environment.